davmac314/elf2efi/README.md

    * The objcopy trick used by GNU EFI / POSIX-UEFI, which requires compiling with `-fpie`, or with `-fpic` and a relocation hack
-   * link directly to PE+ as described above, which seems to work reliably at least for x86-64, *if* `-fpie` is used during compilation
+   * link directly to PE+ as described above, which seems to work reliably at least for x86-64, and is a cleaner solution than the objcopy method.
  * If you don't have suitable binutils support, or want or need to link non-position-independent code (not compiled with `-fpie` or `-fpic`):
    * link to executable ELF and then convert to PE+ using elf2efi.

-While using pure binutils *is* possible if it is correctly configured when built, it's certainly easier and more flexible to go the latter route and use elf2efi.

-## Constructing an EFI application in ELF format
+## Constructing an EFI application

 To create a working EFI application (mostly assuming GCC compiler):